-But some experts also still see a chance to contain the outbreak and prevent the virus from taking root in the population, as other respiratory diseases have.
+But some experts also still see a chance to prevent the virus from taking root in the population, as other respiratory diseases have.
 Seasonal influenza, for example, causes yearly epidemics.
 Because flu infects millions of people, and kills about 0.1 percent of the people who get sick, that can mean tens of thousands of deaths in a single season.
 By tracing contacts and isolating sick patients, experts hope to prevent this from happening with COVID-19.

 So how deadly is the new virus?

 Most cases have been mild.
 Of known cases globally, an estimated 3.4 percent die, according to the World Health Organization.
 But that number varies from place to place — it’s 4.2 percent in Hubei Province, the epicenter of the outbreak, for instance, and 1.6 percent outside of China — and officials say the number will probably change as the outbreak continues.